-When the Cardinals lost 2-1 to the Nationals Tuesday night, they used seven pitchers.
+When the Cardinals lost 2-1 to the Nationals Tuesday night, order they used seven pitchers.
 Not one of them was reliever Trevor Rosenthal.

-To review: The Cardinals were down1-0 until the ninth inning, when they tied it on Matt Holliday’s single.
+To review: The Cardinals were down1-0 until the ninth inning, information pills when they tied it on Matt Holliday’s single.
 At that point, Mike Matheny must realize that he needs a reliever for the bottom of the ninth, which the team will now play.
 He trots out Matt Belisle to face the bottom third of the Nats’ order.
 Belisle can’t do the job, walking a couple of batters.
 Now it’s the top of the order, with the winning run on second base with only one out, a situation clearly crying out for a strikeout.
 Instead of bringing in his best reliever, Matheny opts for Jordan Walden.
 Walden escapes the jam, but the Cardinals can’t score in the top of the 10th, bringing up Bryce Harper, Ryan Zimmerman and Yunel Escobar (ever heard of them?).
 So what does Matheny do?
 He calls for … Carlos Villaneuva, this year’s Brad Thompson.
 Now, as far as 13th pitchers go, the former Cubrewer isn’t bad (he projects to have about a 4.00 FIP this season).
 And neither is Walden, with a projected FIP between 2.81 and 3.04.
 But neither is as solid as Rosenthal (projected 2.70-2.90 FIP).
 Perhaps as punishment for his managerial transgression, Matheny then watched as Villaneuva dealt the game-losing home run to Escobar.
 It was the worst kind of defeat: A loss with your best pitcher on the bench.

 Rosenthal did appear in the Cardinals’ 7-5 win Wednesday and in the 4-1 win Thursday, “earning” saves in both.
 But, as Matheny has been wont to do so far this season, they were both in a low-leverage situations.
 Thursday’s “save” was Rosenthal’s fourth “Nen” of the season, entering with no one on base and needing a mere three outs.
 Despite leading the club with six saves, only one has come in an above-average leverage situation.
 In fact, Rosenthal is sixth among the team’s relief pitchers in average game leverage index, which measures the pressure of the game when the pitcher enters: